jackb-p/Toast/README.md

 #### Javascript Commands
 The Javascript system is designed to mirror the old [Boobot implementation](https://www.boobot.party/).
 For now there are some exceptions:

 1. Message objects aren't implemented.
-2. Properties are not case sensitive.
+2. Properties *are* case sensitive.
 You must use `server.Name`, not `server.name`.
 This will not be changed.

 ### Compiling
 #### Dependencies